wheeliecopta/pandas-data-cleaning/README.md

 Notebook used for data analysis.

 ### Presentation
-The PDF file of the 5-minute presentation we gave at the end of the project.
+The PDF file for the 5-minute presentation we gave at the end of the project.

 ## Contributions of Team Members